Jacobs Turf Atlanta — Soil-First Lawn Care in Atlanta, GA

 Atlanta Falcons grounds crew

-Two seasons on NFL practice-field turf, where "looks fine" is never the standard.
+Two more seasons on NFL practice turf, where "looks fine" is not a standard anybody gets to use.

 EST. 2017